 Surface Transportation Board (Board).

-Notice of vacancy on the Railroad-Shipper Transportation Advisory Council (RSTAC) and solicitation of nominations.
+Notice of upcoming vacancy on the Railroad-Shipper Transportation Advisory Council (RSTAC) and solicitation of nominations.

-The Board hereby gives notice of a vacancy on RSTAC for an at-large (public interest) representative.
-The Board is soliciting suggestions for candidates to fill this vacancy.
+The Board hereby gives notice of an upcoming vacancy on RSTAC for a small shipper representative.
+The Board seeks suggestions for candidates to fill this vacancy.

 Suggestions may be submitted either via the Board's e-filing format or in the traditional paper format.
-Any person using e-filing should attach a document and otherwise comply with the instructions at the E-FILING link on the Board's Web site, at http://www.stb.gov.
-Any person submitting a filing in the traditional paper format should send an original and 10 copies to: Surface Transportation Board, Attn: Docket No. EP 526 (Sub-No. 9), 395 E Street SW., Washington, DC 20423-0001 (if sending via express company or private courier, please use zip code 20024).
-Please note that submissions will be available to the public at the Board's offices and posted on the Board's Web site under Docket No. EP 526 (Sub-No. 9).
+Any person using e-filing should attach a document and otherwise comply with the instructions at the E-Filing link on the Board's website, at http://www.stb.gov.
+Any person submitting a filing in the traditional paper format should send an original and 10 copies to: Surface Transportation Board, Attn: Docket No. EP 526 (Sub-No. 12), 395 E Street SW, Washington, DC 20423-0001 (if sending via express company or private courier, please use zip code 20024).
+Please note that submissions will be posted to the Board's website under Docket No. EP 526 (Sub-No. 12).

 Start Further Info